jwboardman/whirlpool/README.md

 However, logging in with unique usernames on multiple browsers or tabs is not only allowed, it is coded for (users each have their own subscriptions) and encouraged.

 ## Prerequisites
-- add zookeeper.whirlpool, kafka.whirlpool, and whirlpool.local to your local hosts file.
+- add zookeeper.whirlpool, kafka.whirlpool, and local.whirlpool to your local hosts file.
 I recommend using your assigned IP instead of localhost or 127.0.0.1.
 For example, mine is
-192.168.1.100 zookeeper.whirlpool kafka.whirlpool whirlpool.local
+192.168.1.100 zookeeper.whirlpool kafka.whirlpool local.whirlpool

 ## Build/Start App
 - For this script, do NOT click out of your terminal window until the WhirlpoolServer tab starts.
 Otherwise the script will act like it worked, but will actually fail.